-Initially, the Corporation has adopted a compensation scheme for non-executive directors that pay each non-executive director an attendance fee of \$500 per meeting attended in person and \$250 per meeting attended by telephone.
-On July 15, 2010, the attendance fee for a meeting attended by telephone was increased to \$500.
+The Corporation has adopted a compensation scheme for non-executive directors that pay each non-executive director an attendance fee of \$500 per meeting attended in person and \$500 per meeting attended by telephone.

-On January 19, 2010, the Board approved the payment of an annual retainer fee of \$15,000 to each member of the Board of Directors which was paid on January 29, 2010.
+On January 19, 2010, the Board approved the payment of an annual retainer fee of \$15,000 to each member of the Board of Directors.
+The retainer is payable quarterly.